oVirt/ovirt-site/source/uncategorized/troubleshooting-nfs-storage-issues.html.md

 oVirt currently requires that NFS exports be configured in a specific way.
 This page is an attempt to list those requirements and assist with troubleshooting issues encountered when trying to attach an NFS storage domain to the oVirt environment for the first time.

-*   The NFS server must support NFSv3. oVirt 3.0 does not support NFSv4, while oVirt 4.0 does support NFSv4.
-To force an NFS client to use NFSv3, add this option to the configuration file (**/etc/nfsmount.conf**):

-      Nfsvers=3

-*   To disable NFSv4 on an NFS server, add this option to the configuration file (**/etc/sysconfig/nfs**):

-      NFS4_SUPPORT="no"

 ### Permissions

 *   Basically the exported directory must be readable and writeable for the user **vdsm** that has the uid **36** and gid **36**.
 Nevertheless some daemons on the hypervisor hosts (e.g. sanlock) use a different user id but need access to the directory too.
 The advise is to map all incoming NFS requests to the mentioned uid/gid.
 Two steps are required to ensure this: